mafintosh/fs-directory-stream/README.md

 [![Build Status](https://travis-ci.org/mafintosh/fs-directory-stream.svg?branch=master)](https://travis-ci.org/mafintosh/fs-directory-stream)

-Useful if your directory contains a ton of directories and you don't want to read them all into ram at once.
+Useful if your directory contains a ton of directories/files and you don't want to read them all into ram at once.

 ## Usage